DanTheLyon99/Rogue3D/README.md

 ``sudo apt update`` and then ``sudo apt install build-essential``

 ## Console Commands
-Type ``make`` and then ``./a1`` to run the program BOOM, the game should be up and running now on XLaunch.
+To set up the display type `export DISPLAY=localhost:0` Type ``make`` and then ``./a1`` to run the program BOOM, the game should be up and running now on XLaunch.